okta/okta.github.io/_source/_posts/2017-11-29-bootiful-development-with-spring-boot-and-react.md

 {% img blog/react-spring-boot/lighthouse-first.png alt:"Lighthouse Score from first audit" width:"800" %}{: .center-image }

 You'll notice in the screenshot above that "Manifest does not have icons at least 512px".
 This one sounds easy enough to fix.
-Download the 512 pixel free beer icon from [this page](https://www.flaticon.com/free-icon/beer_168557#term=beer&page=1&position=29).
+You can download a 512 pixel free beer icon from [this page](https://www.flaticon.com/free-icon/beer_168557#term=beer&page=1&position=29).

 **NOTE:** This icon is made by <a href="http://www.freepik.com" title="Freepik">Freepik</a> from <a href="https://www.flaticon.com/" title="Flaticon">www.flaticon.com</a>.
-It's licensed by <a href="http://creativecommons.org/licenses/by/3.0/" title="Creative Commons BY 3.0" target="_blank">CC 3.0 BY</a>
+It's licensed by <a href="http://creativecommons.org/licenses/by/3.0/" title="Creative Commons BY 3.0" target="_blank">CC 3.0 BY</a>.

 Copy the downloaded `beer.png` to `client/public`.
-Modify `client/public/manifest.json` to have a name specific to this app, and to add a 512 pixel icon.
+Modify `client/public/manifest.json` to have a name specific to this app, and to add the 512 pixel icon.

 ```json
 {